Highpoint2000/DX-Alert/README.md

-## Version 3.0 SERVER BASED VERSION (only works from web server version 1.2.6 !!!)
+## Version 3.0a BETA (only works from web server version 1.2.6 !!!)

-- Telegram integration (Group chat support)
-- Own email provider configurable (e.g. GMAIL)
-- alert frequency & distance are now completely freely configurable
+- Fixed incorrect message when deactivating the DX Alert button

 ## Installation notes: